DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/bank-recon/setup/voucher.md

 Navigate to **Cash and bank management > Setup > Advanced bank reconciliation setup > Transaction code mapping** and ensure all the applicable bank transaction types are mapped for the bank account.

 Example: Company bank account has **Statement transaction code** value **005** assigned to **Bank transaction type** value **07**. <br>
 Thus all bank statement records with **Bank transaction code** value **005** will be compared to applicable values in table DXCAgentBankStmtVoucherHistoryView.
-If a matching unique offset history value exists, this will be used when generating the voucher for this bank statement record.
+If a matching unique offset history value exists, this will be used when generating the voucher for this bank statement record. <br>

+The following will be used from the unique history record:
+- Offset account
+- Financial dimensions for offset account

 ### Main account - Sales tax